researchgate/restler/README.md

 * `IDS` means that a primary key (_id) were provided into the query
 * `CRITERIA` tells that filtering was made on those additional fields
+* `SYNCMATCH` additional filtering of array elements using $elemMatch
 * `ORDER` – sorting was done on a particular field
-* `GROUPBY` returned results will be grouped together by the field provided&
+* `GROUPBY` returned results will be grouped together by the field provided
 * `LIMIT` - a query contained a limit.
 Typically, when querying by a criteria a limit should be provided.

 #### Examples